 basic computer training to the entire Technion community.
 A skilled professional staff

 of engineers, technicians and secretaries supports the department's teaching and

 Intelligent Systems and Scientific Computation

 An international Review Committee has reviewed the Department of Computer Science in May 2008 and has submitted a report to the President of the Technion.
 Similarly to the conclusion of the 2000 Review Committee, The recent review concluded that: "The Technion’s Computer Science Faculty is an excellent department of computer science, comparable to a top ten in the United States".

 In a list of the most cited institutions in computer science published by Thomson Scientific-indexed Computer Science Journal the Technion is ranked 12, following AT&T, IBM Corporation and Universities such as Berkeley, MIT and Stanford.

 Times Higher Education Magazine has ranked the Technion 25 in world university rankings of the top 50 universities for technology for 2007.

 The council of higher education has recently completed a report on the quality of teaching in all computer science departments in Israel, and reported that the level of teaching at the Technion is exceptionally good.

-The Academic Ranking of World Universities for 2012 graded the Technion in the field of computer science in the 18th place in the world.
+The Academic Ranking of World Universities for 2015 graded the Technion in the field of computer science in the 18th place in the world and in the first place in Israel.
 The ranking, performed by the Institute of Higher Education of Shanghai Jiao Tong University, is based on several excellency factors such as number of faculty and alumni winning Turing award, number of highly cited researchers, number of published papers, and percentage of papers published in top journals.